ariel-rios-movile/pdi/sources/objectives/communication.txt

   rescheduled to 2016-09-02T10:00.

 **2016-09-19**
-  Re-scheduled due date for hollidays.
+  - Re-scheduled due date for hollidays.
+  - Scheduled new meetings with peripheral teams.